Fannie Lee Chaney

 Fannie Lee Chaney (née Roberts; September 4, 1921 – May 22, 2007) was an American baker turned civil rights activist after her son James Chaney was murdered by the Ku Klux Klan during the 1964 Freedom Summer rides in Mississippi.

 After her son's murder, Chaney sued five restaurants in Meridian for racial discrimination.
 She was fired from her job and could not find other work.
 Crosses were burned on her lawn, and a firebomb intended for her family's house destroyed that of a neighbor.
 She moved to New York City, finding work at a nursing home.
 After 30 years, she retired and moved to New Jersey.

 In 2005 she testified for the State of Mississippi in the murder case against Edgar Ray Killen, one of her son's killers.
 Killen was cleared of murder by the jury, but convicted of manslaughter and given a 60 years sentence, which he served until his death in January 2018.

 Early life

 Fannie Lee Chaney was born on September 4, 1921, in Meridian, Mississippi, where she lived until 1965.
 She was born Fannie Lee Robert, but changed her name after marrying Ben Chaney Sr. Ben Chaney Sr. worked as a plasterer, and she worked as a baker, earning roughly $28 a week.
 The two had five children, two sons named James Earl Chaney, and Ben Chaney Jr., and three daughters named Barbara, Janice, and Julia.
 Her oldest son, James, became involved in the civil rights movement early in his life.
 Both Fannie Lee and Ben Sr. were skeptical of his work, however Fannie Lee learned more about the civil rights movement and ultimately supported her son's work.
-Ben Chaney Sr., however, did not support James' work and left the family as a result.
+Ben Chaney Sr., however, did not support James' work.
+He eventually left the family.